stolostron/rhacm-docs/governance/security.md

 # Security

 Manage your security and role-based access control (RBAC) of Red Hat Advanced Cluster Management for Kubernetes components.
-Govern your cluster with defined policies and processes, to identify and minimize risks.
+Govern your cluster with defined policies and processes to identify and minimize risks.
 Use policies to define rules and set controls.

 **Prerequisite**: You must configure authentication service requirements for  Red Hat Advanced Cluster Management for Kubernetes to onboard workloads to Identity and Access Management (IAM).
 For more information see, _Understanding authentication_ in [OpenShift Container Platform documentation](https://docs.openshift.com/container-platform/4.3/authentication/understanding-authentication.html).